EMOTIONS

 “Time and time again, in every market cycle I have witnessed, the extremes of emotion always appear, even among experienced investors.”
 Michael Steinhardt

 “It is a human frailty which we all possess in some degree that becomes the investor’s and speculator’s greatest enemy and will eventually, if not safeguarded, bring about his downfall.
 It is a human trait to be hopeful and equally so be fearful, but when you inject hope and fear into the business of speculation, you are faced with a very formidable hazard, because you are apt to get the two confused and in reverse positions.”
-Jessie Livermore
+Jesse Livermore

 “Being human, we are our own worst enemy.
 Everything that goes on in the world and the market conspires to make people buy when things are going well and prices are high and sell when things are going badly and prices are low, and fighting that is the number one theme of success.”
 Howard Marks